lanl/bueno-run-proxies/snap/README.md

 # bueno-run-proxies | SNAP

-## Defaults:
+## Defaults Parameters:
 There are several defaults established in main portion of the run script.
 These include, the name and description of the experiment being performed, the path to the SNAP instance, SNAP's input and output file destinations, the bueno input file, as well as the destination of the bueno csv report file and the variable portions of the run commands.
+The first two items of the run commands (runcmds) control the iterative portion of the script's benchmarking proceedure; defining the range of inputs to be tested.

 ```Python
 # Default values